stevenhuang010/Interactive-Sudoku-Solver/README.md

 # Play-Sudoku-Solver
-This is a graphical user interface where users can play the famous game of Sudoku.
+This is a graphical user interface where users can play Sudoku.
 Additionally, users have to ability to make the program solve the board for them using a Sudoku solving backtracking algorithm; this algorithm is shown step-by-step so users can understand and picture how it works.

 ## Basic Controls on the User Interface